komali2/blog/content/posts/onebag/index.md

 People bring so much shit traveling and then they can't find what they need.
 I remember wasting time in the hotel trying to pick an outfit from all the crap I bought.
 Who cares?
 You're there to experience the destination, that'll be the same experience no matter what you're wearing!
-Digging through a bunch of crap on the plane to find my water bottle or whatever.
+Digging through a wardrobe on the plane to find my water bottle or whatever.
 No thanks.

 Onebagging keeps you organized.
-You can only bring what you can fit in one bag, and really not even, because if you overstuff it, you're going to have a miserable time getting anything out of it, and you'll have no room to bring back little snacks or whatever.
+You can only bring what you can fit in one bag, and really not even, because if you overstuff it, you're going to have a miserable time getting anything out of it, and you'll have no room to bring back little snacks.
 It's a delightful minimalism.
 The format forces you to pare down and thus be more organized.
 You'll start thinking a lot more about what you bring and why.
 You'll start thinking more about where stuff goes in your bag.
 You'll become more mindful of the functionality of your whole setup.
-It'll take a couple goes to get a good system, I for instance am still developing mine to this day.
+It'll take a couple trips to get a good system, I for instance am still developing mine to this day.
 But, you will be more organized, each and every trip.

+### Zen

+Having only one bag on you is zen as fuck.
+It's freeing.
+It lets you focus on the trip rather than all your possessions.
+Leave your stuff at home, enjoy the new place you find yourself in.

 ## How Onebag

+### Principles

+Leave room in your bag.
+There's a tendency to fill space.
+That's the same instinct that had you bringing checked bags "just because."
+Resist this.
+I guarantee on your first one bag trip you'll overpack and there's nothing I can do to prevent you from doing that, but at the very least just remember: Leave Space.
+If your bag is full to bursting, you've brought too much.
+Let go.

+Be mindful of every single item.
+Build a packing list in a notetaking app.
+Put EVERYTHING you bring on the app.
+After the trip, go item to item and ask yourself how much you used each item, if at all.
+Then ask yourself whether it was worth bringing the item.
+Great candidates to remove from the list are obviously things that didn't get used once.

+Plan on washing clothes while on the trip.
+See below for details.

+Focus on the trip.
+Why are you traveling to Italy?
+To smack away on your laptop?
+Play angry birds on your ipad?
+Walk around blasting music on your portable bluetooth speaker like an asshole?
+You gonna try to show up Italian fashion with just what you can fit in your bag?
+Focus on the destination, the experience.
+You really don't need much at all to enjoy a trip.

+Remember you have a credit card.
+Tim Ferris wrote that if it can be bought at the destination, don't bring it all, including things like toothbrush, toothpaste, etc. I think that's overkill, but when you're considering whether or not to bring a certain item, just remind yourself, if you absolutely need something during your trip, you can always just pull out the credit card and buy that item.

 ### Clothes